 Financial results for Raytheon's SAS segment were as follows:

 SAS has the following principal product lines:

 TAS designs and manufactures cost-effective, high-performance integrated sensor solutions for tactical and strategic platforms, delivering trusted, actionable information and mission assurance.
-TAS provides sensors and integrated sensor systems with advanced fire control radars, electronic warfare and processor technologies to customers including the U.S. Navy, Marine Corps, and Air Force and international governments.
-TAS produces radars using AESA antennas for the U.S. Air Force's F-15 and B-2 aircraft, the U.S. Navy and Royal Australian Air Forces' F/A-18, and the U.S. Navy's EA-18G Growler.
-TAS also provides electronic warfare systems for strategic and tactical aircraft, helicopters and surface ships.
-The TAS electronic warfare portfolio includes towed decoys, radar warning receivers, jammers, missile warning sensors and integrated electronic warfare suites.
+TAS provides sensors and integrated sensor systems with advanced fire control radars and processor technologies to customers including the U.S. Navy, Marine Corps, and Air Force and international governments.
+TAS produces radars using AESA antennas for U.S. Air Force F-15, F-16 and B-2 aircraft, the U.S. Navy and Royal Australian Air Force F/A-18, and the U.S. Navy's EA-18G Growler.
 In addition, TAS' advanced airborne processors form the basis of the secure mission computer/signal processing systems on the F-16, F-22 and F-35 aircraft.

 SS designs and manufactures space and space-qualified sensor payloads for large national programs and develops innovative solutions

 for emerging intelligence, defense and civil space applications.
 SS provides EO/IR, radio frequency, radar and laser space-based sensors

 to customers including branches of the DoD, MDA, NASA, classified customers and international governments.
 Its major non-classified program